Payment facilitator vs aggregator: a short guide

 What is a payment aggregator?

-It allows for working not only with cash-on-delivery but also with popular systems like Visa or MasterCard and virtual currencies and payment systems.
+It allows for working not only with cash-on-delivery but also with popular systems like Visa or MasterCard, virtual currencies, and payment systems.
 Currently, a payment aggregator is the only system that allows you to organise electronic settlements easily and quickly.
 That makes it necessary for everyone who does business in the virtual space.

 How does it work?

 Imagine a purchaser placing an order in an online store.
-On the payment page, the purchaser chooses the desired payment method and enters their payment details.
-After that, the online store's payment aggregator checks the information and processes the transaction.
-After the payment is processed, the aggregator returns the buyer from the payment page to the website of the online store and reports the results of the operation to the online store server.
+The purchaser chooses the desired payment method on the payment page and enters their payment details.
+The online store's payment aggregator then checks the information and processes the transaction.
+After the payment is processed, the aggregator returns the buyer to the website of the online store and reports the operation's results to the online store server.

 • Versatility.
 They unify all possible payment methods into one and eliminate the need to connect each separately.